darrenks/atlas/docs/syntax.md

 The reason for it being after the op is so that it can also be used as a regular unary op as well (`transpose`).

-Both of these modifiers can be used on the implicit op.
+Flip can be used on the implicit op.

     "hi"\"there"
-    2+3@5
     ──────────────────────────────────
     there hi
-    5 7

 The curly brackets are nice for avoiding normal variable assignments, but cannot help you write a circular program since they always copy the left value.
 To do that just use parenthesis with an implicit value.
 Instead of writing `a cons 1@a` we could just write: